jackdewinter/pymarkdown/newdocs/src/plugins/rule_md001.md

 ### Edge Case - The Very First Heading

-Whether the first heading is an explicit heading (such as an Atx or SetExt heading) or an implicit one (derived from a front-matter title), the very first heading in a document is treated as a special case by this rule.
+Whether the first heading is an explicit heading (such as an Atx or SetExt heading) or an implicit one (derived from a Front-Matter title), the very first heading in a document is treated as a special case by this rule.
 Since other rules govern the behavior of the first heading, this rule intentionally does not add any additional requirements for it.

-The rule interprets the word "increment" in its summary—
+The rule interprets the word "increment" in its summary &mdash;

 > Heading levels should only increment by one level at a time.

-—quite literally: either an explicit or implicit heading must appear first before this rule is enforced.
+&mdash; quite literally: either an explicit or implicit heading must appear first before this rule is enforced.
 As a result, the first heading in the document is always ignored by this rule.
 The rule only takes effect starting with the second heading, using the first heading as a reference point to determine whether subsequent heading levels increment correctly.